audstanley/david/Readme.md

 ### Behind a proxy

-_dave_ will also work behind a reverse proxy.
+_david_ will also work behind a reverse proxy.
 Here is an example configuration with `apache2 httpd`'s `mod_proxy`:

 ```xml